Table of Contents

 Nursing Home Resident Chokes to Death – Remembering Harvey Cohoon.

 Harvey Cohoon tragically passed away on December 29, 2012, after his family decided to take him off life support.
-His life was cut short when his airway became obstructed with multiple chunks and pieces of chicken.
-Unable to breath, he experienced respiratory arrest followed by cardiac arrest.
-Through the heroic measures of personnel from the Costa Mesa Fire Department were able to get Harvey’s heart beating, it was estimated that his brain had been without oxygen for 28 minutes.
+His life was cut short when his airway became obstructed by multiple chunks and pieces of chicken.
+Unable to breathe, he experienced respiratory arrest followed by cardiac arrest.
+Through the heroic measures of personnel from the Costa Mesa Fire Department who were able to get Harvey’s heart beating, it was estimated that his brain had been without oxygen for 28 minutes.
 As a result, he suffered a devastating hypoxic brain injury.
 He would not be able to survive without the benefits of life support and he would never regain consciousness.
 Thus, Harvey’s beloved niece made the difficult decision to take him off life support.

 Failure of Orange County District Office of California’s Department of Public Health

 Harvey’s family filed a complaint with California’s Department of Public Health (DPH) at the Orange County district office.
 DPH is the governmental entity responsible for regulating nursing homes in the State of California.
 It was the family’s hope that what happened to Harvey at Victoria would never happen again at that facility.
 DPH conducted an investigation, and although the investigator substantiated the complaint’s allegations, DPH concluded that the facility had not violated any of the regulations that apply to nursing homes.
 Had DPH found a regulatory violation, the facility would be required to develop, adopt, and implement what is known as a “Plan of Correction”, or POC.
-A POC is designed to address and rectify clinical shortcomings of a given nursing home.
+A POC is designed to address and rectify the clinical shortcomings of a given nursing home.
 Because DPH found no regulatory violation against Victoria in the death of Harvey Cohoon, the facility continued to conduct business as usual.
 When Victoria’s Director of Dietary Services was asked following Mr. Cohoon’s death, whether she provided any educational training with the cooks or the dietary department regarding the contours and standards for a mechanical soft diet, she replied “no”.
 Victoria’s failure to address the breach which caused Harvey’s death, presents a threat to the health and safety of current and future residents at the facility.

 Every nursing home in the State of California is required by law to employ an Administrator.
 The Administrator sits at the top of the management hierarchy at the facility.
 The California Health & Safety Code §1416.68 obligates the Administrator to “plan, organize, direct, and control the day-to-day functions of a facility and maintain the facility’s compliance with applicable laws, rules, and regulations.”
 Accordingly, the Administrator must ensure that his employees are adequately trained and qualified to carry out the functions of the facility in compliance with state and federal regulations designed to protect the residents from avoidable health and safety risks.
 Most Administrators in the nursing home industry work full-time and are physically present at the facility to monitor its operations.
 Victoria’s Administrator worked full-time as an Administrator at another facility in Orange County called Palm Terrace Healthcare Center.
-Both Victoria and Palm Terrace are owned by a publicly-traded corporation called Ensign Group, Inc. (NASDAQ: ENSG), a for-profit nursing home chain that owns around 130 nursing homes nation-wide.
+Both Victoria and Palm Terrace are owned by a publicly-traded corporation called Ensign Group, Inc. (NASDAQ: ENSG), a for-profit nursing home chain that owns around 130 nursing homes nationwide.
 The Administrator is typically the highest-paid employee of the nursing home, making between $100,000 and $200,000 per year.
 Victoria’s Administrator spent a few hours per week on the facility premises and was compensated $500 per month to allow Victoria to operate the facility under his license.
 Following Harvey’s death, Victoria’s Administrator did not do anything to ensure that what happened to Harvey would not happen again.

 Harvey’s family appealed the decision by the Orange County district office all the way up to the central office in Sacramento.
 DPH decided to uphold the OC District Office’s decision stating that “no additional supplemental evidence was provided that would alter the findings of the investigation.”
-DPH made no mention of sworn deposition testimony by the ER physician at Hoag Hospital stating “The food obstructed his airway above his vocal chords.
+DPH made no mention of sworn deposition testimony by the ER physician at Hoag Hospital stating “The food obstructed his airway above his vocal cords.
 He became hypoxic or had a condition where he wasn’t exchanging oxygen for his vital organs.
 He had a shutdown of his heart and then his brain…So I believe that was probably the sequence of events that ultimately led to his future demise.”
 DPH also ignored the testimony given under oath by the EMT who witnessed the chunks of chicken being removed from Harvey’s throat.
 He drew diagrams showing that the largest piece of chicken was the size of two nickels placed side by side.
 For a frame of reference, the pieces of chicken that Harvey was supposed to receive should have been at most the size of a dime.

 Harvey’s untimely death, as tragic as it was, presented an opportunity to improve the care received by thousands of current and future seniors resident at Victoria and the other 127 facilities owned by the Ensign Group, Inc. Had DPH cited Victoria for a regulatory violation, Victoria would be required to develop, adopt, and implement remedial measures to ensure that residents at risk for choking due to swallowing difficulties receive the safe and appropriate food.
 This lack of accountability for the nursing home industry jeopardizes the health and safety of one of our society’s most vulnerable populations, the elderly.
 Harvey’s death was a missed opportunity by DPH to make our seniors all a little safer.